Istanbul Food Guide

 12. Kılıç Ali Pasha Mosque (Kılıç Ali Paşa Camii)

-When Kılıç Ali Paşa commissioned Mimar Sinan to build a mosque, Rüstem Pasha said that the famous sailor should build his Mosque on the sea.
-Instead of being insulted, Ali Pasha’s House of Worship was built on an artificial island, and it was on the sea.
-Now it is set back from the water as future generations have developed the island.
+When Kılıç Ali Paşa commissioned Mimar Sinan to build a mosque, Rüstem Pasha quipped that the famous sailor should build his mosque on the sea.
+Rather than take it as an insult, Ali Pasha had his house of worship built on an artificial island, on the sea.
+Today it sits back from the water because later generations developed the land around it.

 Kılıç Ali Pasha Mosque interior